chrisflemming/chrisflemming.github.io/content/blog/20240915-whl-tsp/index.md

 A friend who loves to travel posed an interesting question - would it be possible to visit all of the UNESCO World Heritage Sites in a single year.
 This had the potential to be a fun coding exercise, so I set to work.

-First, I needed to load data about all of the sites on the World Heritage List including their precise locations.
+First, we need to load data about all of the sites on the World Heritage List including their precise locations.
 Fortunately this data is provided on the UNESCO website in a number of formats including XML.

 ```python {linenos=inline}